-Join Christine Steele for an in-depth discussion in this video Using the exercise files, part of Commercial Editing Techniques with Premiere Pro.
+Join Christine Steele for an in-depth discussion in this video Using the exercise files, part of Premiere Pro: Commercial Editing Techniques.

 Christine: If you're a premium member of the lynda.com library, you have access to the Exercise Files used throughout this course.
 These files can be found on the Exercise Files tab on the main course page.
 A cool thing about being a premium member is that any effects I show you how to do during this course can be copied and pasted onto your own footage or saved as presets that you can use later on.
 Let's take a look at the Exercise Files.
 Once you've downloaded them, open the Exercise Files folder.
 You'll see that there's projects available for both Adobe Premiere Pro CC and Adobe Premiere Pro CS6.